tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   * if several hosts are selected, the action will be launched on all selected hosts;

-.. table:: Acting on packages installed on a host
+.. table:: Acting on packages installed on a specific host
   :widths: 60, 20
   :align: center